 What are lebkuchen?

-Lebkuchen are a type of German soft gingerbread, usually made with honey, candied fruits, and almonds.
+Lebkuchen are a type of traditional German Christmas cookies, much like a soft gingerbread.
+They are usually made with honey, brown sugar, candied dried fruit, warm spices, and almonds.
 The cookies themselves are soft and chewy, with mild (but very present) gingerbread spices, and a glassy lemon glaze on top.

 Interestingly enough, not all lebkuchen recipes include ginger at all!
 I’ve seen these delicious cookies made with more of a focus on spices like nutmeg and cinnamon.
 Rather than being a ginger cookie, they only resemble gingerbread with molasses and spices being the most prominent flavours.